-Briefly, the irreversible oxidation of glyceraldehyde-3 phosphatase (G3P) to produce 3phosphoglycerate (3PG), which is an indispensable step in the formation of pyruvate, is enabled by the action glyceraldehyde-3 phosphate dehydrogenase.
-This enzyme requires NAD+ as a co-substrate leading to the reduction of two molecules of this cofactor to NADH per molecule of G3P oxidised (Newman and Verdin, 2014; Elamin et al., 2018a).
-Once formed, pyruvate and NADH are translocated into the MM via the action of pyruvate translocase and several NAD+/NADH redox shuttles, e.g. the malate-aspartate system, resulting in a relative depletion of the cytosolic NAD+ pool (Stein and Imai, 2012).
-Once in situ in the MM, NADH molecules are utilised as reducing equivalents for the tricarboxylic acid (TCA) cycle while each molecule of pyruvate is oxidised to two molecules of acetyl-CoA via the action of pyruvate dehydrogenase whose action requires the reduction of two molecules of NAD+ per molecule of pyruvate oxidised.
-The oxidation of BHB to ACA and acetyl-CoA on the other hand is enabled by BHB dehydrogenase (HBD) and succinyl-CoA:3 oxoacid (or ketoacid) CoA transferase and only requires the reduction of two molecules of NAD+ per two molecules of ACA formed as HBD is the only NAD+ consuming enzyme in the process (Grabacka et al., 2016b; Puchalska and Crawford, 2017).
-This is clearly a very brief description of the biochemistry involved in glucose and BHB oxidation but the key point to re-emphasise is that the termination of glycolysis and increased oxidation of BHB subsequent to the advent of induced ketosis (Roy et al., 2012; Zhang et al., 2013b; Courchesne-Loyer et al., 2017a) effectively leads to an increased level of NAD+ which has a number of profound bioenergetic and metabolic consequences described in detail below (Elamin et al., 2018b).
+Briefly, the irreversible oxidation of glyceraldehyde-3 phosphatase to produce 3-phosphoglycerate, which is an indispensable step in the formation of pyruvate, is enabled by the action of glyceraldehyde-3 phosphate dehydrogenase.
+This enzyme requires NAD+ as a co-substrate leading to the reduction of 2 molecules of this cofactor to NADH per molecule of glyceraldehyde-3 phosphatase oxidized (Newman and Verdin, 2014; Elamin et al., 2018a).
+Once formed, pyruvate and NADH are translocated into the MM via the action of pyruvate translocase and several NAD+/ NADH redox shuttles, for example, the malate-aspartate system, resulting in a relative depletion of the cytosolic NAD+ pool (Stein and Imai, 2012).
+Once in situ in the MM, NADH molecules are utilized as reducing equivalents for the tricarboxylic acid (TCA) cycle while each molecule of pyruvate is oxidized to 2 molecules of acetyl-CoA via the action of pyruvate dehydrogenase, whose action requires the reduction of 2 molecules of NAD+ per molecule of pyruvate oxidized.
+The oxidation of BHB to ACA and acetyl-CoA, on the other hand, is enabled by BHB dehydrogenase and succinyl-CoA:3 oxoacid (or ketoacid) CoA transferase and only requires the reduction of 2 molecules of NAD+ per 2 molecules of ACA formed as BHB dehydrogenase is the only NAD+-consuming enzyme in the process (Grabacka et al., 2016b; Puchalska and Crawford, 2017).
+This is clearly a very brief description of the biochemistry involved in glucose and BHB oxidation, but the key point to reemphasize is that the termination of glycolysis and increased oxidation of BHB subsequent to the advent of induced ketosis (Roy et al., 2012; Zhang et al., 2013b; Courchesne-Loyer et al., 2017a) effectively leads to an increased level of NAD+, which has a number of profound bioenergetic and metabolic consequences described in detail below (Elamin et al., 2018b).